Published Survey

 Does the institution offer an online interview option?
 Yes

 Briefly describe your institution's interview process: Applicants will be notified regarding their selection for an interview as their application is completed, and then reviewed by the Admissions Committee.
 Interviews are held on a monthly basis from September through June.
-On the day of the interview, students will also complete a writing assessment, meet with current pharmacy students, and take a tour of the campus.
+Should the applicant be invited for an interview, a one-page resume will be requested by a prescribed deadline.
+On the day of the interview, students will complete a writing assessment, meet with current pharmacy students, faculty/staff, and alumni.
+A tour of the campus and professional headshots are included.
 More information can be found on our website, http://www.siue.edu/pharmacy/admission/admission-criteria.shtml.

 Link to institutional webpage for more detailed description: https://www.siue.edu/pharmacy/admission/interview.shtml